audomsak/docker-workshop/full-lab.md

 ### - Pushing container image to Docker Hub

-- Login to Docker hub with your Docker Hub username and password.
+- Login to Docker Hub with your username and password.

   ```sh
   docker login